rust-lang/rust/src/doc/rustdoc/src/write-documentation/linking-to-items-by-name.md

 `mod`, `module`, `const`, `constant`, `fn`, `function`, `field`, `variant`, `method`, `derive`, `type`, `value`, `macro`, `prim` or `primitive`.

+There is another disambiguator available: `example`.
+If you want more information about this one, take a look at the [scraped examples chapter](../scraped-examples.md).

 You can also disambiguate for functions by adding `()` after the function name, or for macros by adding `!` after the macro name.
 The macro `!` can be followed by `()`, `{}`, or `[]`.
 Example: